Norodom Monineath: Later life

 Norodom Monineath spent the following years with her husband as state guests of China and North Korea.
 She is credited to have played some part in the peace negotiations arranged between Sihanouk and Hun Sen by Tong Siv Eng in 1987 and 1988, and she is known to have been present during the negotiations.

 In 1991, she returned to Cambodia with Sihanouk.
 On 22 February 1992, she was elevated by the King to the rank of Samdech Preah Cheayea.
 On 24 September 1993, she was raised to the rank of Samdech Preah Mohèsey Norodom Monineath of Cambodia.
 On 2 January 1996, the King elevated her to the rank of Samdech Preah Reach Akka Mohèsey Norodom Monineath.

 Sihanouk reportedly suggested to change the constitution to make it possible for her to be a regent and succeed him on the throne, but ultimately, this did not come about, and he chose to abdicate in favor of their son instead.

 Monineath speaks Khmer, French, and English.
 She is currently the Cambodian Red Cross Honorary President.

 In 2010 she was nominated for Time Person of the Year by Documentation Center of Cambodia Director Youk Chhang who praised the Queen Mother as an "embodiment of resilience, dignity and courage."

 Children

-The King Father and the Queen Mother have two sons, all born before they got married:
+The late King Father and the Queen Mother have two sons, both born before they got married: